-Armagh City, Banbridge & Craigavon Borough Council is committed to complying with the Data Protection Act 1998, the General Data Protection Regulation (GDPR) from 25th May 2018 and The Privacy and Electronic Communications (EC Directive) Regulations 2003.
+Armagh City, Banbridge & Craigavon Borough Council is committed to complying with the Data Protection Act 2018, the General Data Protection Regulation (GDPR) and The Privacy and Electronic Communications (EC Directive) Regulations 2003.
 By using our websites, our centres and services, you are consenting to us processing your information in the ways stated here.

 What information do we collect and why?